Royal College of Obstetricians and Gynaecologists: Membership

 Members use the designatory letters MRCOG.
 Membership is awarded at a meeting of council to those who have passed all parts of the membership examination.

 The award of the fellowship is a mark of senior status and does not indicate completion of training.
 They are elected from those who have been members for at least 12 years.
-Fellows use the designatory letters FRCOG.
-Fellowship can also be awarded to those who are not been members of the college, but have either contributed significantly to the advancement of the specialty (fellows ad eundem); demonstrated exemplary work in the specialty (fellows honoris causa) or distinguished people outside the medical profession (honorary fellows).
+Once members doctors may use title of Mr/Miss/Mrs. Fellows use the designatory letters FRCOG.
+Fellowship can also be awarded to those who are not been members of the college, but have either contributed significantly to the advancement of the speciality (fellows ad eundem); demonstrated exemplary work in the speciality (fellows honoris causa) or distinguished people outside the medical profession (honorary fellows).

 Presidents

 The current president of the RCOG is Ranee Thakar who took up office in December 2022.